awsdocs/amazon-ecr-user-guide/doc_source/LifecyclePolicies.md

 ## Lifecycle Policy Evaluation Rules<a name="lp_evaluation_rules"></a>

 The lifecycle policy evaluator is responsible for parsing the plaintext JSON and applying it to the images in the specified repository\.
 The following rules should be noted when creating a lifecycle policy:
-+ An image is expired by exactly one or zero rules\.
++ An image is expired by exactly one rule\.
 + An image that matches the tagging requirements of a rule cannot be expired by a rule with a lower priority\.
 + Rules can never mark images that are marked by higher priority rules, but can still identify them as if they haven't been expired\.
 + The set of rules must contain a unique set of tag prefixes\.